bnb-chain/bnb-chain.github.io/docs/dapp-dev/web3js-tutorial.md

 ## Conclusion
 In this tutorial, we developed a dapp that has both backend and front-end integration that uses Web3.js library that can be used for fetching details of transactions on the BSC testnet by given a transaction hash.
 The tech stack includes Web3.js, Nodereal MegaNode, and http-server.
-Check out our GitHub for more tutorials on how to develop on BSC.
-If you have any questions or are stuck, reach out to us on our Discord.
+Check out our [GitHub](https://github.com/bnb-chain/bnb-chain-tutorial) for more tutorials on how to develop on BSC.
+If you have any questions or are stuck, reach out to us on our [Discord Channel](https://discord.com/channels/789402563035660308/912296662834241597).